 What these shoes lack in breathability they more than make up for in foot protection.
 The wide full coverage Stealth C4 rubber soles are supported with a dense cushioned EVA foam which inspires confidence while descending.
 There is minimal padding throughout the shoe, but they seem to brush off rock strikes with ease.
 They may not be as burly as shoes like the Five Ten Hellcat Pro of the Giro Chamber II, but they've got pretty much all the other shoes we tested beat in foot protection.

 The Kestrel Lace scored high marks in our traction and walkability rating.
 This is primarily due to the flex of the sole in the toe and the full coverage Stealth C4 outsole.
-Five Ten's Stealth rubber is among the grippiest in the business, and testers found it to be confidence inspiring while walking on virtually all surfaces.
-The Stealth Rubber is a softer compound than that found on other shoes like the Specialized 2FO Cliplite Lace or the Giro Chamber II, and this was evident in the tenacious grip that it provides.
+Five Ten's Stealth rubber is among the grippiest in the business, and testers found it to be confidence-inspiring while walking on virtually all surfaces.
+The Stealth Rubber is a softer compound than that found on other shoes like the Giro Chamber II, and this was evident in the tenacious grip that it provides.

-The Kestrel Lace didn't take top honors in this metric, losing out just slightly to the lugged sole design of the Shimano ME7 which provided more grip in wet conditions.
-The Stealth rubber sole of the Kestrel Lace has a tread pattern that is a number of large raised dots, as opposed to larger sole lugs, and these dots didn't provide as good of grip in the mud, although it didn't seem to hold on to mud either.
+The Kestrel Lace didn't take top honors in this metric, losing out just slightly to other models with lugged sole designs more clearly intended for hiking.
+The Stealth rubber sole of the Kestrel Lace has a tread pattern that is a number of large raised dots, as opposed to larger sole lugs, and these dots didn't provide as good of grip in the mud, although it didn't seem to hold onto mud either.
 If you're a rider who doesn't spend the majority of your time in muddy conditions, then this shoe provides excellent traction and walkability.

-At a retail price of $150, the Kestrel Lace isn't the least expensive shoe we tested, but it's only $30 more expensive than our Best Buy Award winner, the Specialized 2FO Cliplite Lace.
-We feel that it is a good value to the consumer looking for a burly all mountain or enduro shoe with great power transfer, traction, and walkability.
+The Kestrel Lace isn't the least expensive shoe we tested, but we feel that it is a good value to the consumer looking for a burly all-mountain or enduro shoe with good power transfer, traction, and walkability.